Sutlej in exceptionally high flood, Multan faces Chenab brunt

 The Chenab River has already inundated farmlands and villages along its routes from Gujrat and Wazirabad in the north to Chiniot, Jhang and Multan in the south.

-On the other hand, the Sutlej River in eastern Punjab, which is expected to receive more monsoon downpours from Saturday, had been stayed in exceptionally high flood at Ganda Singh Wala, as the Flood Forecasting Division (FFD) data showed that the waterflow was 311,673 cusecs at 3pm.
+On the other hand, the Sutlej River in eastern Punjab, which is expected to receive more monsoon downpours from Saturday, had been staying in exceptionally high flood at Ganda Singh Wala, as the Flood Forecasting Division (FFD) data showed that the waterflow was 311,673 cusecs at 3pm.

 That’s why Sutlej is submerging more and more villages and settlements in Kasur and in the downstream areas, forcing the authorities to breach dykes to release pressure.

 But the raging waters are also sweeping away protective levees in the process.
+Different areas of Bahawalnagar, Vehari and Lodhran have been facing the similar situation.

 RIVER FLOW